Field Service Technology that is Transforming B2C Customer Experience

 Chatbots – automating basic communication for better engagement

-The ease of use and scale of chatbots and messaging apps represent an opportunity to listen to your customer.
-Getting feedback immediately after a technician visit via a simple, quick, automated interface can help organizations better understand their customers.
-This tool enables organizations to optimize their service, enhancing what works and changing what does not.
+The ease of use and scalability of chatbots and messaging apps represent an opportunity to listen more closely to your customers.
+Getting feedback immediately after a technician visit via a simple, quick, automated interface can help organizations better understand where they can improve, enabling them to optimize service, enhancing what works and changing what does not.

-Remote Visual Support – ensuring the issue is fixed the first time
+Remote Visual Support – ensuring the issue is fixed first time

-Visual Support represents the usage of a visual communication channel – live video, recorded video, photo stream or photo chat messaging – by a service organization in order to facilitate issue resolution.
+Visual Support describes the use of a visual communication channel – live video, recorded video, photo stream or photo chat messaging – by a service organization in order to facilitate issue resolution.

-In the event that the technician encounters a complicated scenario and needs expert assistance in the field, the field service technology enables the technician to receive remote support from the expert via augmented reality, eliminating the need for a follow-up visit.
+In the event that the technician encounters a complicated scenario and needs expert assistance, this field service technology enables the technician to receive remote support from an expert in the form of on-screen Augmented Reality instructions, eliminating the need for a follow-up visit.

 Geo-location apps – saving valuable customer time

-The ability to track the field technician’s location in real-time allows B2C organizations to provide a narrower service window and to deliver updates in the event of a delay, both of which reduces wasted time for consumers and improves their experience.
+The ability to track the field technician’s location in real time allows B2C organizations to provide a narrower service window and to deliver updates in the event of a delay, both of which reduce wasted time for consumers and improves their experience.

-Field services can rise to the B2C Challenge
+Field service organizations can rise to the B2C challenge

-Regardless of the industry a business is operating in, top-notch field support should be a priority.
-Recognizing that consumers require a different service approach than businesses, field service management must step into their customers’ shoes and understand their needs, fears and emotions, and tailor the field service experience accordingly.
-Tapping into the technological innovations that are becoming a must-have for consumers in today’s always connected mobile world, consumer-facing field service organizations should explore relevant technologies that can help them successfully achieve an enhanced customer experience.
+Regardless of the industry a business operates in, top-notch field support should be a core priority.
+Consumers require a different service approach than businesses and field service management must tailor the customer experience accordingly.
+Understanding the need to step into their customers’ shoes and understand their needs and concerns, organizations should explore relevant technologies that can help them successfully deliver an enhanced customer experience.